-- 17 The newly relocated RPZ associated with FAA's FSRA runway extension project includes an - estimated 0.53 acre of residential property outside the airport boundary.
-The airport plans to - 19 gain control of this land through a permanent easement and convert the land to aeronautical - use in compliance with FAA standards.
-There is currently no development on this 0.53-acre area - (Garver, 2022).
-The remainder of this RPZ is located entirely on airport property. - The runway extension would expand the noise exposure contours to the east (see Figure 3.3-1, - 23 Ebbing ANG Base Airspace Noise Levels Under Current Conditions (denoted "NA")), affecting - 24 202 acres with noise levels of 65 dB DNL or higher, outside the airport boundary.
-Table 3.12-7 - tabulates noise exposure levels for surrounding areas by land use in acres.
-Under the No Action - Alternative, about 11 acres of residential land is exposed to incompatible noise levels of 65 dB
+The newly relocated RPZ associated with FAA's FSRA runway extension project includes an estimated 0.53 acre of residential property outside the airport boundary.
+The airport plans to gain control of this land through a permanent easement and convert the land to aeronautical use in compliance with FAA standards.
+There is currently no development on this 0.53-acre area (Garver, 2022).
+The remainder of this RPZ is located entirely on airport property.

-DNL to 70 dB DNL, mostly to the east of RWY 8/26, in the Wellington Park subdivision and a few 1 small parcels to the west of the runway.
-Other land uses exposed to noise levels of 65 dB DNL 2 and greater (including agricultural/open-space/vacant land, commercial, industrial, and 3 transportation/roadways) are noise compatible.
-Some open space to the east of the runway is 4 zoned as Commercial Neighborhood and is platted for development (Garver, 2022).
-The 5 proposed use (and noise compatibility) is not yet known.
-Table 3.12-3 (Day-Night Average 6 Sound Level at Representative Noise-Sensitive Locations Near Ebbing ANG Base (and FSRA) 7 Associated With Reasonably Foreseeable Future Actions) presents noise levels at specific noise-8 9 sensitive locations in the area surrounding the airport, such as schools, places of worship, care facilities and hospitals, and parks.
-These locations provide additional contextual information 10 about noise conditions and compatibility in the surrounding area.
-11
+The runway extension would expand the noise exposure contours to the east (see Figure 3.3-1, Ebbing ANG Base Airspace Noise Levels Under Current Conditions [denoted "NA"]), affecting 202 acres with noise levels of DNL 65 dB or higher, outside the airport boundary.
+Table 3.12-7 tabulates noise exposure levels for surrounding areas by land use in acres.
+Under the No Action Alternative, about 11 acres of residential land is exposed to incompatible noise levels of DNL 65 to 70 dB DNL, mostly to the east of RWY 8/26, in the Wellington Park subdivision and a few small parcels to the west of the runway.
+Other land uses exposed to noise levels of DNL 65 dB and greater (including agricultural/open-space/vacant land, commercial, industrial, and transportation/roadways) are noise compatible.
+Some open space to the east of the runway is zoned as Commercial Neighborhood and is platted for development (Garver, 2022).
+The proposed use (and noise compatibility) is not yet known.
+Table 3.12-3 presents noise levels at specific noise-sensitive locations in the area surrounding the airport, such as schools, places of worship, care facilities and hospitals, and parks.
+These locations provide additional contextual information about noise conditions and compatibility in the surrounding area.